conjurer-rich/richallen.info/_pages/home.md

 With over two decades of experience as a socio-technical architect, consultant, and enabler of fast flow, I specialize in driving meaningful, sustainable change through system clarity, empowered teams, and continuous improvement.

 I’m the founder of [Conjurer Solutions](https://conjurersolutions.co.uk){:target="_blank"}, a boutique consultancy based on the sunny south coast of the UK, dedicated to helping organizations cultivate happier, more effective teams through workshops, enablement programmes, and bespoke solutions.
-I’m also the co-founder of [LeaveWizard](https://leavewizard.com){:target="_blank"}, an online leave management system supporting small businesses with simple, effective staff leave management.

 ## My Focus Areas